billionstars/frontend-find-jobs/README.md

 # Welcome

-Hi this is ouw project to find jobs
+Hi this is our project to find jobs

 ## Tech

 - React
 - Tailwind
-- (ESLint)

 ## Install